2000030236/Advanced-AI-Ticketing-System/README.md

 <img width="902" height="606" alt="image" src="https://github.com/user-attachments/assets/c41a8939-4274-4315-ad25-b51c277df01e" />

-This is Admin Application who can see all data and have Access to change Role's.
+This is Admin Application who can see all data and have Access to change DATA.
 ---

 ## 🎥 Demo Video

-(Add demo video link here)

 ---

-## 💡 Key Takeaway
+💡 Key Takeaway

 This project demonstrates the ability to: